HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 * SV: see Structural Variant.

 * trans: two variants are **"in trans"** when they are on different alleles (DNA molecules, chromosomes).

+* transcript segment: a representation of a segment of transcribed sequence denoted by a 5’ and 3’ boundary.

 * transition: a nucleotide variant changing a purine nucleotide to another purine nucleotide (A < > G), or a pyrimidine nucleotide to another pyrimidine nucleotide (C < > T).